 The Dual Aspect also earns a spot in my fishing bag.
 Perfect for early spring when temps are still low and weather is unpredictable, this jacket is great to have under your waders for a long day on the water.
 Again the fleece lined hood cuts the wind helping to stay comfortable on the water.
 I also dig the the elastic cuffs for keeping sleeves dry when reaching into the water to handle a fish or check the local entomology report.
 The stretchy Polartec Power Dry material incorporated into the design allows for unrestricted casting and comfortable rowing.
 And again the waterproofing will prove to be necessary for me and my season in AK where wet days are the norm.

 Like I said, this jacket is definitely on my packing list for all my seasonal outings.
-The Dual Aspect does offer very good protection against the elements, however it is only lightly insulated.
+The Patagonia Dual Aspect Hoody ($249) does offer very good protection against the elements, however it is only lightly insulated.
 Keep this in mind for colder days.
-My other qualm with this jacket is it’s a bit too “futuristic” in the design.
-Not saying that appearance is everything, but I like to feel comfortable stopping at the bar on the way back from a long tour or float, and this jacket is just a little too flashy for me to wear out.